 1. Start Them With Airsoft Guns

-One of the best ways to introduce your children to firearms is to start them off with airsoft guns.
+One of the best ways to introduce your children to firearms is to start them off with airsoft pistol.
 These are replica firearms that shoot small pellets, and they provide a good introduction to the basics of firearms safety without posing a real danger.
 Air rifles are also a good option, and they can be used to teach children about the principles of marksmanship.
 Most of those use .177 caliber air rifle pellets that are significantly smaller and less dangerous than the rounds fired by traditional firearms.
 While this doesn’t mean that there are no risks involved, it’s a good way to teach children the basics of firearm safety without putting them in any real danger.

 2. Explain The Dangers